Xavier577/spen-stack-todo-app/README.md

 # spen-stack-todo-app
-This is a me pratising building fullstack projects
+This is a me practising building full stack projects.